Download MP3 Audio Track

 NOT MANY DAYS GO BY THAT DO NOT PRESENT US WITH SOME KIND OF TEST, WHETHER LARGE OR SMALL.
 Once in a while, the tests are quite large indeed.
-And then, perhaps two or three times in our entire lives, we find ourselves meeting the biggest tests of all, the ones where our characters are assayed in the hottest fires they'll ever experience.
-Do we resent life's tests and resist them?
-Wouldn't it be better if we welcomed the feedback they give us?
+And then, perhaps two or three times in our entire lives, we find ourselves meeting the biggest tests of all, the ones where our characters are assayed in the hottest fires they’ll ever experience.
+We may dread life’s tests and resist them, but wouldn’t it be better if we welcomed the feedback they give us?

 One of the interesting aspects of our lives is that we can’t always tell which tests are the biggest ones.
 Many of the most significant trials of our character don’t seem like any big deal at the time.
 It may be years before we can see that the way in which we made a certain choice (or failed to make it) was the passing or failing of an important test.
 The school of life is no ordinary school: we often don’t know which are the minor quizzes and which are the major exams . . . until later.